Planning to visit this iconic British city? Then here’s the 15 best Glasgow attractions you can’t miss!

 #14 Glasgow University & Ashton Lane

-And now from museums to architecture, you really can’t visit Glasgow and not take in some of this city’s stunning historic buildings.
+And now from museums to architecture, you really can’t visit Scotland’s second city and not take in some of this city’s stunning historic buildings.

-Found in the West End of the city, the university actually boasts some of the city’s most beautiful buildings, so strolling the streets that form the campus here is a must.
+Found in the west end of Glasgow, the University of Glasgow actually boasts some of the city’s most beautiful buildings, so strolling the streets that form the campus here is a must.

 And one of the top places to head for has to be Ashton Lane.